fishcus/KAP-manual/en/install/quick_install_HDP.en.md

 ![](images/quick_installation_for_hdp_hbase.png)

-After start, please ensure that `HDFS`, `Yarn`, `Hive`, `HBase`,` Zookeeper` and other components are in normal state and do not have any warning information, as shown in the figure:
+After start, please ensure that `HDFS`, `Yarn`, `Hive`, `HBase`,` Zookeeper` and other components are in normal state and do not have any warning information, as shown in the diagram:

 ![](./images/quick_installation_for_hdp.jpg)